mahdyar/git.io-extension/README.md

 # Git.io extension
-A Chrome extension for GitHub's URL shortener (git.io).
+A Chrome/Firefox extension for GitHub's URL shortener (git.io).
 ## Installation
 For now, you can install the extension manually:
 1. Enable `Developer mode`. ([How?](https://developer.chrome.com/docs/extensions/mv2/faq/#faq-dev-01))